Notes on rate equations in nonlinear continuum mechanics

-There are two spatially covariant, and thus objective, stress rates that can be directly obtained from the Lie derivative.
+Some well-known, spatially covariant, and thus objective stress rates can be directly obtained from the Lie derivative.
 Note that, with respect to spatial coordinates $x^i$, the components of the Lie derivative of the contravariant Kirchhoff stress $\bs{\tau}^\sharp\in\mathfrak{T}^2_0(\mathcal{S})$ are given by